rorybennett/Ultrasound-Data-Capture/README.md

 # Problems
+- ~~As of 02/June/2023 the program hangs on exit if connected to input signal.~~ This has been fixed by making sure the main window is open before closing off a thread.
 - As of 03/Mar/2023 there is a memory leak when the video signal is 1920x1080.
 It has something to do with the MJPG format of the OpenCV class.
 - ~~As of 01/Aug/2022 the plotting should be disabled when recording a signal.~~ This has been fixed.
 The plotting